dhruv-saxena/WeatherTime/ReadMe.txt

 Please read the included Liscence.txt file.

 Important Note -
-The information below can become more clear by watching the video Processing Visualization and Desktop App section at http://dhruvsaxena.com/portfolios/weather-time/
+The information below can become more clear by watching the video under Processing Visualization and Desktop App section at http://dhruvsaxena.com/portfolios/weathertime/

 API key
 The application needs a special api key from wunderground.com.